wso2/docs-is/en/identity-server/next/docs/guides/authentication/conditional-auth/acr-based-adaptive-auth.md

 ## How it works

-Shown below is the script of the ACR-based conditional authentication template.
+Shown below is the default script for ACR-based conditional authentication.

 ```js
 // Define conditional authentication by passing one or many Authentication Context Class References